JSorngard/const-primes/README.md

 the number of elements to return and the size of the sieve used during evaluation.
 The sieve size must be at least the ceiling of the square root of the largest encountered value.

-Compute 3 primes greater than or equal to 5 billion and 31:
+Compute 3 primes greater than or equal to 5000000031:
 ```rust
 const N: usize = 3;
 //                                        ceil(sqrt(5_000_000_063)) = 70_711